rjkerrison/sei-flex-django/lesson-5.md

 We can run that test (and any others we might have) with `python manage.py test`.
 Right now, it's failing where it checks the artist — but the goal is to get it to pass!

+### Writing passing code

+Now that we have a test which is failing, we only have one job: write code to make it pass!